The Story Museum

 The Story Museum's Courtyard (south side).
 This section of the building was previously a telephone exchange and a pub, the steel hoist and first floor door are from occasions when telephony equipment was brought in.

 The Story Museum is a museum in Oxford, England.
 It aims to encourage education and support community engagement by exploring all forms of stories.
 It is a registered charity under English law.

 Highlights include a Whispering Wood, an Enchanted Library and Small Worlds, a dedicated space for younger children as well as a 100-seat theatre, a learning studio and a temporary exhibition space.
 In addition to welcoming public visitors and school groups to its Galleries, the Museum also delivers an extensive public programme, including skills courses, workshops, drop-in activities and access visits for those wanting to enjoy the Museum in a more relaxed way, alongside a programme of funded community and school participation projects with targeted groups.
 The Museum attracts up to 100,000 visitors a year.

 History

 The museum was founded in 2003 and initially operated as a virtual museum with no premises of its own.

 In November 2009, it was announced that the museum would move to premises at Rochester House in Pembroke Street, following a gift of £2.5m from a private donor.
 The museum closed for a major £6 million redevelopment on 7 July 2018, with funding including a £1 million grant from the Heritage Lottery Fund in 2015, and a £2 million grant from Arts Council England.
 The renovation was completed in 2020.

+In 2026, the museum launched 1001 Stories, a free online story collection and learning resource for families, educators and young people, as part of the UK’s National Year of Reading.